Skip to main content

 {% if effect.effectType == "addLoyaltyPoints" %}

-<p>You were awarded '{{effect.props.value}}' loyalty points!</p>
+<p>You were awarded {{effect.props.value}} loyalty points!</p>

 <p>(Reason: '{{effect.props.name}}')</p>